BY-LAWS of the NIAGARA FALLS PUBLIC LIBRARY

 The fiscal year of the library shall be the calendar year.

-appointed by the Mayor and approved by the City Council for terms of
+c.
+The Library shall be governed by a Board of seven (7) trustees who are appointed by the Mayor and confirmed by the City Council for terms of five (5) years each.

-b.
-Trustees shall be residents of the City and must take the standard Oath of Office within one month of assuming office.
+g.
+Trustees shall be residents of the City of Niagara Falls and must take the standard Oath of Office within one month of assuming office.

 b.
 The duties of the officers shall be as follows:

 i.
 The President shall preside at all meetings of the Board, authorize calls for any special meetings, appoint all committees, execute all documents authorized by the Board, serve as an ex-officio voting member of all committees, and generally perform all duties associated with that office.
 The President will serve as the principle liaison officer to the Library Director.

 ii.
 The Vice President, in the event of the absence or disability of the President, or of a vacancy in that office, shall assume and perform the duties and functions of the President.

 iii.
 The Secretary or recording secretary shall keep a true and accurate record of all meetings of the Board, shall issue notice of all regular and special meetings, and shall perform such other duties as are generally associated with that office.

 iv.
 The Treasurer shall be the chief fiscal officer of the Board and shall perform such duties as generally devolve upon the office.
 In the absence or inability of the Treasurer, his/her duties shall be performed by the Board President or other members of the Board as the Board may designate.